 The ISSC-ICSU merger process

-This is a platform to share information relating to the ongoing transition planning process towards a possible merger between the International Council for Science (ICSU) and the International Social Science Council (ISSC).
+This is a platform to share information relating to the current implementation process towards a merger between the International Council for Science (ICSU) and the International Social Science Council (ISSC).